SWEG-2016EC-Batch/Web-Wizards/ETS 1465-Yitbarek-yonas/student_grade_calculator.md

 ## User Continuation
 6. Prompt the user:
-   - Enter 'q' or 'Q' to quit.
+   - Enter 'c' or 'C' to continue.
    - Enter any other character to calculate for another student.

 ## Loop Condition